Adityagurung/Brahman.ai/README.md

 ## Project Overview

-Brahman.ai is a sophisticated Retrieval-Augmented Generation (RAG) system designed specifically for travel planning and destination discovery.
-This intelligent travel assistant combines the power of vector databases, multiple search strategies, and large language models to provide accurate, contextual, and helpful travel recommendations.
+Brahman.ai is a sophisticated Retrieval-Augmented Generation (RAG) system designed specifically for travel planning,destination discovery and cultural experience.
+This intelligent travel assistant system processes documents from raw files which creates a comprehensive knowledge base that combines the power of vector databases, multiple search strategies, and large language models to provide accurate, contextual, and helpful travel recommendations.

-The system processes travel guide documents from Wikivoyage, creates a comprehensive knowledge base, and enables users to ask natural language questions about destinations, attractions, cultural experiences, and travel planning.
-What sets this project apart is its rigorous evaluation framework that compares multiple retrieval strategies and implements hybrid search for optimal performance.

 **Key Features:**
 - **Multi-Modal Search**: Combines semantic search, keyword search, and hybrid approaches